smartaleciam/playcard/README.md

 Now able to leave the rasp pi in a secure location (within bluetooth distance)

-- Access to the Webpage is via https://playcard an it's LAN IP is setup on 192.168.10.1,
+- Access to the Webpage is via https://playcard and it's LAN IP is setup on 192.168.10.1,
 - The System also creates its own DHCP LAN network for RFID Wifi Device's to connect to.
 - Access to the Internet is enabled via the Rasp Pi Onboard Wifi to connect to any wifi hotspots.
 - (This enables Online Updates an Backup's)